MoatazElMozien/Dataum-DataUA/README.md

 - Runs 100% locally — no server, no login, no data upload

 ## About Mozien Group
-Dataum is a startup building customized, widely-featured applications for universities, factories, and companies.
+Mozien Group is a startup building customized, widely-featured applications for universities, factories, and companies.